seismicshaker/Udacity_Nanodegree-Intermediate_Python/README.md

 ## Project 2: Motivational Meme Generator Project`
 ### Large Python Codebases with Libraries

-In this project, I create and command-line interface and Flask application to generate a dog meme with superimposed quotes.
+In this project, I create a command-line interface and Flask application to generate a dog meme with superimposed quotes.

 ![](12152023-intermediate_python_nanodegree.svg)